Skip to main content

 Recalibrating Your System from the Ground Up

 The most powerful tools for interrupting this cycle are found in your daily choices.
 These lifestyle adjustments are your primary levers for restoring metabolic and hormonal equilibrium.
-They work by directly addressing the root issue of and its downstream effects.
+They work by directly addressing the root issue of insulin resistance and its downstream effects.
 Think of these changes as sending clear, consistent signals to your body, helping it rediscover its natural rhythm.

 The four pillars of this recalibration process are: